Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Preliminaries

 Here, $x_{i}^{\otimes3}$ signifies the tensor product of vector $x_{i}$ with itself three times.
 The researchers postulated that if they can accurately estimate \(\nabla^{3}g(w)\), it is possible to determine \(\{x_{i}\}_{i=1}^{B}\) by using tensor decomposition techniques, especially when these features are independent.
 They used Stein’s Lemma, expressed as: $\mathbb{E}[g(X)H_{p}(X)] = \mathbb{E}[g^{(p)}(X)]$ to approximate \(\nabla^{3}g(w)\) as:

 Where $H_{3}(w_j)$ is the p-th Hermite function of $w_j$.
 By leveraging this approach, they successfully reconstructed each unique $x_{i}$.
-Their approach is predominantly theoretical and is mostly restricted to two-layer fully connected networks.
-Specifically, when applied to deeper networks, their method uses identity modules and other transparently detectable weight manipulations, which limits its practical use.
-In this work, instead of attempting to recover the input of a deep neural network directly, we aim to retrieve the intermediate features that serve as the subsequent optimization-based supervisory signals.
-Because we concentrate solely on a specific segment of the deep neural network, it becomes simpler to meet certain constraints.
-Further details will be provided in Section~\ref{section:4-2}.
+Their approach is primarily theoretical, focusing on two-layer fully connected networks and largely confined to randomly initialized networks.
+When applied to deeper networks, their method uses identity modules and other transparently detectable weight manipulations, which also limits its practical use.

+Inspired by \citet{wang2023reconstructing}, we have identified a vulnerable module commonly found in current language model architectures, such as BERT and RoBERTa~\citep{devlin2018bert, liu2019roberta}.
+The module, comprising the Pooler and Classifier layers, typically forms the final stages of these networks.
+Given this module does not have deeper topological connections, it can be treated as an independent two-layer network.
+Leveraging this insight, we have designed specific techniques to enhance the two-layer network-based reconstruction method, enabling it to recover the feature information associated with this special module in pre-trained language models.
+Further details of this methodology are discussed in Section~\ref{section:4-2}.